Beech Mountain Lakes, Pennsylvania

 Beech Mountain Lakes is a census-designated place (CDP) in Butler Township, Luzerne County, Pennsylvania, United States.
 The population was 2,022 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 6.2 km2, of which 5.6 km2 is land and 0.6 km2, or 9.73%, is water.
 The CDP consists of a housing development adjacent to an artificial lake in the valley of Nescopeck Creek.
 I-80 passes just north of the CDP.
-Exit 262 on I-80 serves PA 309, which runs past the western edge of the CDP.
+Exit 262 on I-80 serves Pennsylvania Route 309, which runs past the western edge of the CDP.

 Demographics

+The 2020 United States census gave the population as 2,157 people.

+Education

+The school district is the Hazleton Area School District.